tonilopezmr/tonilopezmr.github.io/_posts/2018-10-09-fun-electronics-with-fan.md

 <img src="/assets/article_images/2018-10-09-fun-electronics-with-fan/closed_enclosure.png">

-I have learned a lot about modeling in 3D in fusion, I have made another enclosures after this one for other projects that I will show you here :D.
+I have learned a lot about modeling in 3D in fusion, I have made another enclosure after this one for other projects that I will show you here :D.

 ###Enclosure printing
 </br>